Enjoying a Day Like a Local in Edinburgh, Scotland @homestaycom

 The Holyrood Palace

-After I visited the castle, I walked to the other end of the Royal mile and ended up in Abby Strand Street to see the Holyrood Palace.
+After I visited the castle, I walked to the other end of the Royal mile and ended up in Abby Strand StStoreto to see the Holyrood Palace.

 It is the official residence of the British Royal family in Scotland.
 This Georgian and Jacobean architectural building is one of the main venues for royal gatherings and ceremonies.
-Along with Buckingham Palace and Windsor Castle, the Holyrood Palace is open to public managed by the Royal Collection Trust.
-Opens daily from 09:30AM until 18:00, last entry is at 16:30.
+Along with Buckingham Palace and Windsor Castle, the Holyrood Palace is open to the blind and managed by the Royal Collection Trust.
+Opens daily from09:30 AMM until 18:00, last entry is at 16:30.
 The tour lasts for a good hour and a half.

-Admission: Ticket ranges from 12pounds to 20pounds for an adult depending on combined tour chosen.
-You can have an option of visiting the Holyrood Palace, Queen’s Gallery, and a Garden History Tour.
+Admission: Ticket ranges from 12pounds to 20pounds for an adult depending on the combined tour chosen.
+You can have the option of visiting the Holyrood Palace, Queen’s Gallery, and a Garden History Tour.

 Opposite the Holyrood Palace is the Scottish Parliament.
-I’m not going to talk about politics because it ambiguous.
+I’m not going to talk about politics because I Ist ambiguous.

 The Dynamic Earth